K-Kuyama/yet-another-UI-for-AW/README.md

 # yet-another-UI-for-AW
-UI for ActivityWatch.
-Include category editor and viewer for multiple categorizations.
+UI-client for ActivityWatch.
+Include a category editor and a viewer for multiple categorizations.

 ## About
-This is an experimental user interface for ActivityWatch by using Jupyter notebook.
+This is an experimental user interface client for ActivityWatch by using Jupyter notebook.
-It provides a new web GUI different from the original, but ActivityWatch's server and watcher can still be used as they are.
+It provides a new features different from the original one.
-Of course, you can also use the original GUI of ActivityWatch as it is.
+It runs separately from the original GUI.
+So, it provides a new features without any change to your Activity Watch running on your computer.

-## Feature
+## Features

 ### Multi categorization :
 - Can be categorized from the different viewpoints.For example,